 “Through the first sale doctrine, any entity that acquires your product legally has the right to sell your product on any channel they deem fit, unless you have established a foundation to prevent against those sales, such as a material difference, warranty difference, or some other form of foundational and distribution policy.
 Identifying your go-to-market strategy is of the foremost importance.
 Once you have identified that, preventing sellers from disrupting that strategy should be your focus.” - Nate Williamson

-Outside of these policies and guidelines to help you from a legal standpoint, many marketplaces have tools that help guard your brand against unauthorized sellers who may be infringing on your brand and IP rights.
+Outside of these policies and guidelines to help you from a legal standpoint, many marketplaces have ecommerce brand protection tools that help guard your brand against unauthorized sellers who may be infringing on your brand and IP rights.
 Here are just a few that can help protect you:

 At the end of the day, even with the help of these tools, the best resource of all are the relationships you build with trusted sellers and distributors.
-Building a genuine relationship with 3P partners helps negate many of the risks involved with having multiple sellers – especially if that partner happens to be an accelerator who can help market, stock, fulfill, distribute, and protect creating the ultimate collaboration.
+Building a genuine relationship with 3P partners helps negate many of the risks involved with having multiple sellers – especially if that partner happens to be an amazon brand accelerator who can help market, stock, fulfill, distribute, and protect your brand.

 The world of brand control and unauthorized sellers is a difficult one to navigate.
 Not only from a time and resources standpoint but there are also legal nuances and regulations that can be confusing.
 Instead of trying to go it alone, this is where a trusted 3P partnership comes into play, specifically with Spreetail.